 WE DO NOT PROCESS NEW FILM STOCK SUCH AS KODAK VISION3

-If you have other films that have been processed and require transfer we may be able to wave the cost of developing or at least provide a substantial discount depending on your quantity.
+If you have other films that have been processed and require scanning (transfer) and have any quantity of unprocessed outdated movie film you would want processed (developed) we may be able to wave the cost of developing or provide discounts on processing and scanning depending on your quantity.

-TO REQUEST PRICING OR AN ESTIMATE FOR FILM PROCESSING (DEVELOPING) YOU MUST EMAIL OUR LAB.Pricing and estimates for film processing are not provided by phone.
+TO REQUEST PRICING OR AN ESTIMATE FOR FILM PROCESSING (DEVELOPING) OF TWO OR MORE MOVIE FILMS YOU MUST EMAIL OUR LAB.Pricing and estimates for film processing & scanning are not provided by phone.

 Preparations for your estimate by email: Provide your name, location, phone number, type of film you have, length/size of each, your quantity (how many rolls, magazines, cartridges you have), a photo or photos if possible and if you have other films that are already processed and you may want transferred.
 Discounts apply for processing if you have other films that have already been processed and require transfer.

 PROCESSING IS PROVIDED IN CYCLES THROUGHOUT THE YEAR: THE NEXT FILM DEVELOPING (PROCESSING) CUTOFF DATE IS PROVIDED BY EMAIL IN THE QUOTE WE WILL PROVIDE YOU WITH YOUR EMAIL INQUIRY.
 CONTACT US FOR A DETAILED QUOTE AND CYCLE START DATES.
 NO RUSH SERVICE FOR FILM “PROCESSING” IS AVAILABLE.